Tracking the soaring stocks and junk bonds of social media, helping you to invest carefully and speculate wisely. (By Rhodri Marsden)

 I'm leaving twitter for a while.— Miko (Dead) (@Miko_Prime) May 22, 2013

 If you've ever wanted to say anything to me, now's the time.
-I'm leaving Twitter.— diana (@blueforhim) May 21, 2013
+I'm leaving Twitter.— love, diana (@blueforhim) May 21, 2013

 And then, when you realise no-one could give a monkey's, putting your coat back on the hook and sauntering back into the party as if nothing had happened.

 Then there are the people who mentally flounce, but fail to tell anyone about their flounce until they change their mind and decide not to flounce after all:

 Hey everyone, I've decided not to leave Twitter.
 I thought about it and I have to many friends to just leave behind.
 I'm staying! :)— Joe (@SirJoeGamer) May 19, 2013